Kishore23008675/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+## NAME : MANASA DEVI AT
+## REG NO:212224110036

-# Uploading temperature sensor data in Thing Speak cloud
+# EXP NO 3 - Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.